 Seeking the advice of a tax professional can often improve our tax refund.
 Certain investments and charitable donations can help us reduce tax.
 Salary sacrificing is another tax-saving possibility.

 But if you’re on a reasonably high income, one of the simplest ways to reduce your bill at tax time is to legally sidestep the government’s Medicare Levy Surcharge.
 This surcharge is imposed on Australians whose taxable incomes exceed a certain level, but who have chosen not to take out an appropriate level of private hospital cover.

 This surcharge comes on top of the compulsory Medicare Levy paid by most Aussie taxpayers.

 When we ponder the pluses of private health cover, we tend to think about things like shorter elective surgery waiting times, the ability to select our own physician for hospital procedures or the advantages of being looked after in a private ward.

-What we can easily forget is how having private health insurance can also help us minimise tax – sometimes a lot of tax.
+What we can easily forget is how having private health insurance can also help us at tax time.